SaifEddineGhribi/Ajp-the-app-Android-Application-/README.md

 Android Studio was used to create this application. <br>

 The purpose of this application is to give members of the association the possibility to specify how much they spent and all the informations of their missions.
-The administration of the association can afterwards refund them and have an realtime idea about all the ongoing missions.<br>
+The administration of the association can afterwards refund them and have a realtime idea about all the ongoing missions.<br>

 Screenshot:

 ![ScreenShot](https://i.imgur.com/8r4PC93.png)